ankumar/architecture/README.md

 > ["the organizations that build the future become 'graduate studies' in the skills they require to do so"](https://www.youtube.com/watch?v=P_sWGl7MzhU)

-The changes are likely going to accelerate technology transformations in small, medium & larger business Led by [COVID](images/COVID.png).
+The changes are likely going to accelerate technology transformations in small, medium & large business Led by [COVID](images/COVID.png).

 ## Tools & Services - Great Apps come from developers using tools they love, getting value from the product in seconds leading to greater reuse and wider adoption.